gitkraken/gitkraken-client-docs/gitkraken-client/existing-pro-purchases.md

 ***

-The customer is currently using GitKraken Client and would like to expand their account by purchasing additional GitKraken licenses.
+The customer is currently using GitKraken Desktop and would like to expand their account by purchasing additional GitKraken licenses.

 If you <strong>are</strong> listed as an unlicensed `Admin` to the account: